docsteveharris/dotdot/readme.md

 run rcup -v to create symlinks of all your dotfiles in ~/.dotfiles in ~

-first run of nvim will autoload plugins
+first run of nvim will autoload plugins pay attention, there may be cross platform issues